 German type historians interested in Midolline seem to have been intrigued by its being a typographization of a French calligrapher’s design, but they did not know where the typeface itself originated, with some authors suggesting Leipzig foundries, and others Frankfurt’s.
 This was probably due to only very few copies of the three specimen sheets that Haenel printed to originally display Midolline having survived.
 I mentioned these above, and they are viewable online [here], [here], and [here].
 Historians can only draw conclusions from sources they are aware of.
 In all the work I did on my dissertation, looking into the wide distribution Midolline enjoyed was my favorite part, even though it started out as a tangent, and pin-pointing its typographic origin was not a particular goal I had set for myself.

-By 1855, there were already several Midolline variants on the German-language market.
-Haenel produced an ornamented derivative that they called Verzierte Midolline, meaning “Decorated Midolline.”
-Other type makers in their area made their own derivatives, too.
-The word “Braunschweig” in the second line of the broadsheet I show in the video at 11:06 is a wood type version of the design, from the short-lived Nickel brothers’ foundry in Dessau.
-More curious is a condensed design named Schmale Midolline, published in several sizes in 1854–55, by Trowitzsch & Sohn – another Berlin printing business with an in-house foundry.
-The journal that published this specimen was quite critical of the rampant unlicensed selling of typeface copies, which makes me think that Trowitzsch & Sohn and the Haenel operation must have come to some sort of agreement: Perhaps Haenel had no interest in selling such a similar design to Midolline, and no concerns that an independent condensed design would hurt their earnings for Midolline.
+By 1855, other type makers in the area had produced Midolline deriveratives of their own.
+The word “Braunschweig” in the second line of the 1854 broadsheet I show in the video at 11:06 is a wood type version of the design, from the short-lived Nickel brothers’ foundry in Dessau.
+More curious is a condensed design named Schmale Midolline, published in several sizes in 1854–55 by Trowitzsch & Sohn – another Berlin printing business with an in-house foundry.
+The journal that published this specimen was quite critical of the rampant unlicensed selling of typeface copies.
+That makes me think Trowitzsch & Sohn and the Haenel operation must have come to some sort of agreement.
+Perhaps Haenel had no interest in selling such a similar design, and no concerns that an independent condensed design would hurt their earnings for Midolline.
 Or maybe they were furious, and there is just no surviving record of their anger.

 The J.H.
 Rust & Co. typefoundry of Vienna sold Bastard under the name Borussia, the Latin name of the German state of Prussia, whose capital was Berlin.
 In the United States, types of the Bastard-design was sold as Borussian and Boldface Borussian.
 Like Midolline, Bastard was mildly popular with printers in the United States.
 Theodore Low De Vinne even implied that it was of American origin.
 For De Vinne, Composite and Borussian were better blackletter designs for the English language than the blackletter types he was sure were being imported in from Germany.

 In the 1870s, the Flinsch typefoundry in Frankfurt created its own Midolline derivative, which combined design elements both from the condensed Midolline and the Fette Bastard types.
 They called their new product Halbfette Midolline (or “Midolline Bold”).
 I should take this opportunity to restate that most of the types I mention in this paper were cut in a range of sizes: usually starting at 8 pt and going up to at least 36 pt, if not to 60, 72, or 84 pt.
 Flinsch had carried the original Midolline design since the 1850s.
-After creating the Halbfette Midolline, they went on two create two more products that whose names also included the term “Midolline” in them, despite their having borne little stylistic relation to earlier Midollines.
+After creating the Halbfette Midolline, they went on two create two more products that whose names also included the term “Midolline” in them during the late 1880s or early 1890s, despite their having borne little stylistic relation to earlier Midollines.
 Flinsch called these Moderne Midolline and Schmale Midolline.
-Schmale Midolline, which means “Condensed Midolline,” was not an original name at all – Trowitzsch & Sohn’s 1854–55 condensed types had also been called Schmale Midolline.
+Flinsch registered a design patent for Moderne Midolline in 1891.
+The similar Schmale Midolline, which means “Condensed Midolline,” did not have an original name at all – Trowitzsch & Sohn’s 1854–55 condensed types had also been called Schmale Midolline.

 Midolline started out as a named typeface in a time when almost no typefaces had branded product names.
 Instead, they were usually listed with “names” that were really just descriptive terms.
 Now, we are used to them having proper names, as they did throughout the twentieth century.
 At some point around the end of the nineteenth century, J. John Söhne in Hamburg published a much more roman-looking typeface called Römische Midoline (or “Roman Midoline”), and its a mystery to me why they thought that was a good idea.